srinandan/apigee-network-bridge/scripts/README.md

 ## Validate Installation

-1. Use (or create) a GCE VM with an external IP address in the same region as the managed instance group.
+1. Use (or create) a GCE VM with an external IP address in the same REGION as the managed instance group.
 2. ssh to the GCE VM and then ssh to one of the VMs in the MIG
 3. Run the command to see the IP tables rules